henrysvg/Capstone-Project/README.md

 ## Data Understanding

 This dataset contains more than 1.3M book reviews about 25,475 books and 18,892 users.
-It was found through the Kaggle Good Reads Book Competition.
+It was found through the [Kaggle Good Reads Competition](https://www.kaggle.com/competitions/goodreads-books-reviews-290312/overview).
 A train & test set are provided.

 The dataset of this competition is taken from UCSD Book Graph.

-Link to Kaggle Competition: https://www.kaggle.com/competitions/goodreads-books-reviews-290312/overview